syncfusion-content/uwp-docs/uwp/SfPicker/dealingwithheaderandfooter.md

 ## Perform validation with default validation Button

-SfPicker allows performing validation based on Ok or Cancel button by hooking `SfPicker.OkButtonClicked` and `SfPicker.CancelButtonClicked`.
+SfPicker allows performing validation based on OK or Cancel button by hooking `SfPicker.OkButtonClicked` and `SfPicker.CancelButtonClicked`.
 In this event from the `SelectionChangedEvent` Argument current selected items can be obtained.

 {% tabs %}